 iOS 10.3.1 comes with an important security patch and bug fixes and there’s a chance it could have a dramatic effect on your device’s overall performance.

-Its been three weeks since its release and iOS 10.3.1 continues its reign as the most up-to-date version of iOS 10.
+Its been a little over a month since its release and iOS 10.3.1 continues its reign as the most up-to-date version of iOS 10.

 With that in mind, we want to walk you through the most important things to know, right now, about iOS 10.3.1’s performance, problems, and what’s coming next for iOS 10 users.